 Until 2005, it wasn’t even possible to simulate in detail what happens when a pair of orbiting black holes coalesce.
 The breakthrough came when separate teams at Goddard and the University of Texas at Brownsville independently developed new computational methods that overcame all previous hurdles.
 An accurate understanding of gravitational-wave signals was one important step in evolving techniques designed to rapidly detect and characterize them.

-On Aug.
-17, 2017, gravitational waves from a neutron star merger produced a signal detected by the Laser Interferometer Gravitational-Wave Observatory (LIGO).
+On August 17, 2017, gravitational waves from a neutron star merger produced a signal detected by the Laser Interferometer Gravitational-Wave Observatory (LIGO).
 The sound in this video represents the same frequencies as the combined stretching and squeezing caused by waves passing through the LIGO detectors at Hanford, Washington, and Livingston, Louisiana.
 Just 1.7 seconds later, a brief burst of gamma-rays — indicated by a ping — was seen by NASA’s Fermi Gamma-ray Space Telescope.
-Credits: NASA’s Goddard Space Flight Center, Caltech/MIT/LIGO Lab
+Credit: NASA’s Goddard Space Flight Center, Caltech/MIT/LIGO Lab

-“Another fundamental development was the highly optimized analysis pipelines and information technology infrastructure that can compare the theoretical model with the data, recognize the presence of a signal, calculate the location of the source on the sky and format the information in a way that the rest of the astronomical community could use,” explained Tito Dal Canton, a NASA Postdoctoral Program Fellow and a member of a LIGO research group at Goddard led by Jordan Camp.
+“Another fundamental development was the highly optimized analysis pipelines and information technology infrastructure that can compare the theoretical model with the data, recognize the presence of a signal, calculate the location of the source on the sky, and format the information in a way that the rest of the astronomical community could use,” explained Tito Dal Canton, a NASA Postdoctoral Program Fellow and a member of a LIGO research group at Goddard led by Jordan Camp.

 Astronomers need to know about short-lived events as soon as possible so they can bring to bear a wide array of telescopes in space and on the ground.
-Back in 1993, scientists at Goddard and Marshall began developing an automated system for distributing the locations of gamma-ray bursts (GRBs) — distant, powerful explosions that typically last a minute or less — to astronomers around the world in real time.
+Back in 1993, scientists at Goddard and Marshall began developing an automated system for distributing the locations of gamma-ray bursts (GRBs) — distant, powerful explosions that typically last a minute or less — to astronomers around the world in real-time.
 Located at Goddard and led by Principal Investigator Scott Barthelmy, the Gamma-ray Coordinates Network/Transient Astronomy Network now distributes alerts from many space missions as well as ground-based instruments like LIGO and IceCube.

 The historical thread for neutrinos began with French physicist Henri Becquerel and his 1895 discovery of radioactivity.
 In 1930, after studying a radioactive process called beta decay, Wolfang Pauli suggested it likely involved a new subatomic particle, later dubbed the neutrino.
-We now know neutrinos possess little mass, travel almost as fast as light, come in three varieties and are among the most abundant particles in the universe.
+We now know neutrinos possess little mass, travel almost as fast as light, come in three varieties, and are among the most abundant particles in the universe.
 But because they don’t readily interact with other matter, neutrinos weren’t discovered until 1956.

 In 1912, Victor Hess discovered that charged particles, now called cosmic rays, continually enter Earth’s atmosphere from every direction, which means space is filled with them.
 When cosmic rays strike air molecules, the collision produces a shower of particles — including neutrinos — that rains down through the atmosphere.
 Searching for astronomical neutrino sources meant placing experiments underground to reduce interference from cosmic rays and building very large detectors to tease out the weak signals of publicity-shy neutrinos.

 Neutrinos produced by nuclear reactions inside the Sun’s core were first detected in 1968 thanks to an experiment using 100,000 gallons of dry-cleaning fluid located deep in a South Dakota gold mine.
 Discovering the next astronomical neutrino source would take another 19 years.
 Supernova 1987A, a stellar explosion in a nearby galaxy, remains the brightest and closest supernova seen in over 400 years and is the first for which the original star could be identified on pre-explosion images.
 Theorists anticipated that neutrinos, which escape a collapsing star more readily than light, would be the first signal from a new supernova.
-And hours before 1987A’s visible light arrived at Earth, experiments in Japan, the U.S. and Russia detected a brief burst of neutrinos, making the supernova the first source of neutrinos identified beyond the solar system.
+And hours before 1987A’s visible light arrived at Earth, experiments in Japan, the U.S., and Russia detected a brief burst of neutrinos, making the supernova the first source of neutrinos identified beyond the solar system.

-“If none of these experiments was operating at the time, the neutrino signal would have passed by unnoticed,” said Francis Halzen, the principal investigator of IceCube, which is essentially a neutrino telescope build into a cubic kilometer of ice at the South Pole.
+“If none of these experiments was operating at the time, the neutrino signal would have passed by unnoticed,” said Francis Halzen, the principal investigator of IceCube, which is essentially a neutrino telescope built into a cubic kilometer of ice at the South Pole.
 “It isn’t enough to develop the technology, refine theories or even construct a detector.
-We need to be making observations as often as we can for the best chance of catching brief, rare and scientifically interesting events.
+We need to be making observations as often as we can for the best chance of catching brief, rare, and scientifically interesting events.
 Both Fermi and IceCube are operating continuously, making uninterrupted observations of the sky.”

 The third historical thread belongs to gamma rays, the highest-energy form of light, discovered in 1900 by the French physicist Paul Villard.
 When a gamma ray of sufficient energy interacts with matter, it provides a perfect demonstration of Einstein’s most famous equation, E=mc2, by instantly transforming into particles — an electron and its antimatter counterpart, a positron.
-Conversely, crash an electron and a positron together and a gamma ray results.
+Conversely, crash an electron and a positron together, and a gamma ray results.

 NASA’s Explorer 11 satellite, launched in 1961, detected the first gamma rays in space.
 In 1963, the U.S. Air Force began launching a series of satellites as part of Project Vela.
 These increasingly sophisticated satellites were designed to verify compliance with an international treaty that banned nuclear weapons tests in space or in the atmosphere.
 But starting in July 1967, scientists became aware the Vela satellites were seeing brief gamma-ray events that were clearly unrelated to weapons tests.